 Live stream translation is real-time conversion of spoken speech into translated text subtitles during a live broadcast.
-StreamTranslate does this automatically in 28+ languages.
+StreamTranslate does this automatically in 30+ languages.

 Modern live stream translation tools use speech recognition (STT) to transcribe the streamer's voice, then machine translation to convert it into the target language, then display it as a subtitle overlay on the stream via OBS browser source.

 StreamTranslate uses Deepgram Nova-2 for speech recognition — one of the most accurate STT engines available — paired with a multi-provider translation layer that selects the best translation in real time.
-The result appears on stream with under 2-second latency end-to-end.
+The result appears on stream with under 500ms latency end-to-end.

 Over 40% of Twitch viewers are outside English-speaking countries.
 Without translation, those viewers can't follow along and typically leave within seconds.
 Live stream translation lets English-speaking streamers reach Spanish, Portuguese, Japanese, Korean, Chinese, Arabic, Hindi, French, German, and Russian-speaking audiences without hiring a translator or learning a new language.